 A bevel cut is made by cutting across the grain of the workpiece with the blade angled to the workpiece.
-A straight bevel cut is made with the miter table set at the zero degree position and the blade set at an angle between 0' and 45'.
+A straight bevel cut is made with the miter table set at the zero degree position and the blade set at an angle between 0° and 45° .

-- Pull out the lock pin and lift saw arm to its full height.

-- Loosen the miter lock handle.
+- Pull out the lock pin and lift saw arm to its full height. - Loosen the miter lock handles.

-- Lift the miter lock plate to disengage.

-- Rotate the saw table until the pointer aligns with zero on the miter scale.

-- Release the miter lock plate.